clach04/connector-plugin-sdk/README.md

 # DO NOT USE - Original Alpha Actian Tableau Connector

-This includes SDK Tableau Connectoras well as Actian Tableau Connectors.

 **DO NOT USE** This repo has been replaced by https://github.com/ActianCorp/actian_tableau_connector instead.

+This (old repo) includes https://tableau.github.io/connector-plugin-sdk/ as well as Actian Tableau Connectors and test data.

 See: